DrXiao/cmap/README.md

 * cmap is an implementation with OOP style; when using cmap, you must manipulate it as an 'object' in any OOP language.

 ## Usage
-* Before using cmap, you have to define the three functions with the specific types by yourself.
+* Before using cmap, you have to define the three functions with the specific types by yourself at least.
 ```c
 // A comparator for keys of Red-Black Tree.
 int cmp(const void *key1, const void *key2) {